|3 August 2014

 ||Updated and reorganized the

-presentation, incorporating details about the separate settling parties of Roger Clapp and Sir Richard Saltonstall, with connections to
+section, incorporating details about the separate settling parties of Roger Clapp and Sir Richard Saltonstall, with connections to

 and Elbridge Gerry (a signer of the Declaration of Independence).

 |28 July 2002

 York...
 After a lot of blind alleys, finally filled in the gaps in the life story of Oliver Wheeler III and Hannah Ashby Wheeler.
 Turns out they had three or four kids in Salem, went broke, lost their home, and

 “removed” to upstate New York.
 Where daughter Harriet met and married Isaac Decker.

 Carlisle...
 The homestead of Oliver and Abigail Wheeler sits in a Carlisle location that used to be in Acton, and before that in Concord.
 This new material traces the political boundary changes and shows how they have confused the ways we refer to some of our forebears.

 Portraits of Matthew and Abigail Bridge...